 You will need the following ingredients to make this copycat chili recipe from Wendy's (see recipe card for quantities): Lean Ground Beef, Kosher Salt, Ground Black Pepper, Tomato Paste, Pinto Beans, Red Kidney Beans, Diced Tomatoes, Green Chilies, Onion Powder, Ground Cumin, Chili Powder, Smoked Paprika, Red Pepper Flakes and Water.

-In a large pot over medium-high heat add ground beef, 1 teaspoon salt and pepper.
+- In a large pot over medium-high heat add ground beef, 1 tsp salt and pepper.
 Cook until browned.

 Wendy's Copycat Chili